GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 ```

 ## Closing Files
 After opening the file, it should be closed manually.
-Just like opening with `open()` method, opened file is closed using `close()` method:
+Opened file is closed using the `close()` method.

 ```cpp
 #include <fstream>